darbyredhat/openshift-island-challenge-perf-testing-and-tuning/README.md

 ## **Overview of Files:**

-* **`apiUserFlow.js`**: This is the core Playwright script that defines a single user's API journey.
+* **`apiUserFlow.js`**: This is the core Playwright script that defines a single user's REST API journey.
 It loads a pre-authenticated session and then executes a sequence of API calls (e.g., fetching challenges, scoreboard, users, notifications) with built-in pacing.
 * **`apiLoadTestRunnerDuration.js`**: This is the orchestrator script responsible for running multiple instances of `apiUserFlow.js` concurrently over a defined duration.
-It collects and analyzes the performance metrics for all API calls.
+It collects and analyzes the performance metrics for all REST API calls.
 * **`captureSessionState.js`**: A one-time utility script used to perform an initial web login and save the authenticated session state (`auth.json`), which is then reused by `apiUserFlow.js`.

 ---